real-goatoo/thelia_doc/docs/api/resources.md

 ## Define your routes
 Routes work the same way as Api platform [operations](https://api-platform.com/docs/core/operations/) except you have to be careful with your route prefix if your route must be protected by admin login, you must prefix it by `/api/admin/` and if your route is public you have to only prefix it with `/api` for now there is no way to create a route that is only available for customer, but it's in the roadmap and will come soon.

-## Overriding propel setter / getter
-In most case data will be mapped automatically, and you do not have to do anything else.
-But in some case where propel getter and setter doesn't match exactly with field, or if you want to use different name than propel, you can use the `Column` attribute to redefine either directly the fieldname with `$propelFieldName` from here Thelia will try to guess the `getter / setter` just by adding the prefixes `get / set`.
-But if your `getter / setter` are different you can redefine them with `$propelSetter` and `$propelGetter`.

-## Relation between resources
-If a property contain relation to another model you must mark it with the attribute `#[Relation]`

 ## Filters
 To add filter to the Collection route of a resource you must declare them with the attribute `#[ApiFilter]`